 It is recommended that homeowners get rid of spiders by clearing away their webs and egg sacs with a vacuum or broom.
 Limiting the spiders’ food source is also an effective way to make your home an undesirable habitat.
 Seal cracks around windows and doors, fix any screens that have rips or holes, and plug any other entry points.
 Strong scents, such as essential oils, also deter spiders.

-Wolf spiders’ bodies can grow 1cm – 3.5cm (1.3″) and have a leg span of up to 3″.
+Wolf spiders’ bodies can grow 1cm to 3.5cm and have a leg span of up to 3 inches.
 They are patterned in black, brown, and grey hues, and rely on camouflage to survive.
 Because of their size and furry appearance, they can be confused with tarantulas.

 Wolf spiders are solitary spiders that only interact to mate, feed, or both.
 Female wolf spiders sometimes kill and eat the male after they mate.
 The female will then carry her eggs – over a hundred of them – in a silk sac under her abdomen until they hatch.
 Once hatched, the spiderlings cling to their mother’s abdomen for a few weeks before dispersing aerially.
 Are wolf spiders dangerous?
 While they are venomous, they aren’t deadly.

-Clearing your yard of debris, such as grass clippings, leaves, firewood, or mulch.
+Clearing your yard of debris, such as grass clippings, leaves, firewood, or mulch will help.
 Reducing the number of dark hiding spots in your garden will deter wolf spiders from nesting there.
 Regularly vacuuming or sweeping rooms that are usually dark, such as cellars or attics, will also keep wolf spiders at bay.
 Seal cracks around windows and doors, fix any screens that have rips or holes, and plug any other entry points.
-You can also contact Terminix Canada to help get rid of wolf spiders and give more information about whether or not are wolf spiders dangerous.
+You can also contact Terminix Canada to help get rid of wolf spiders.
+Our experts will provide more information about whether or not wolf spiders are dangerous.

 Wondering whether there are poisonous spiders in Newfoundland?
 Generally speaking, Newfoundland spiders are not dangerous with spider bites rarely taking place.
 The spiders mentioned above don’t pose a threat to humans.
 The only dangerous spider previously found in the province is the black widow spider (Latrodectus mactans) although we must stress discoveries are exceedingly rare.